Skip to Content

 Thomas Abbott, urban agriculturist and science educator

-Thomas Abbot is an environmental science educator, and urban agriculturist, with 15 years of farming, land stewardship, and community organizing experience.
+Thomas Abbott is an environmental science educator, and urban agriculturist, with 15 years of farming, land stewardship, and community organizing experience.
 Who uses his horticultural skills to drive social and cultural change.
 Former farm manager of Tenderloin People’s Garden and Alemany Farm, and is currently a middle school science teacher.

 Christopher Renfro, co-founder of the Two Eighty Project